coder-mike/microvium/doc/getting-started.md

 microvium script.mvms
 ```

 This runs the script and then outputs a snapshot of the final state of the vm to `snapshot.mvm-bc`.
-The file extension `mvm-bc` stands for "MicroVM bytecode", and this file encapsulates all the loaded data and functions within the virtual machine.
+The file extension `mvm-bc` stands for "Microvium bytecode", and this file encapsulates all the loaded data and functions within the virtual machine.
 Later in this introduction, we will see how to use a snapshot.

 ## Hello World (with a custom Node.js host)

 Running a script from the CLI is useful in some cases, but a lot of the time you will want to run a script with a custom host.
 Here, we use the word "host" to mean "the application that needs to run a script", or "the system that is being controlled by the script", depending on how the script is intended to be used.

 Setting up a custom host in Node.js is easy.
-Create a new directory for the host, and run the following command to install MicroVM as a package dependency:
+Create a new directory for the host, and run the following command to install Microvium as a package dependency:

 ```sh
 npm install microvium